abhithory/datavault/README.md

 - Simple and advanced file encryption options
 - User-friendly interface for easy management of data
 - Ability to connect with Metamask wallet

+## Acknowledgments

+This project was built using the following technologies:

+- Solidity
+- React.js
+- Node.js + Express.js
+- Ether.js
+- Spheron ( IPFS )
+- Hardhat

+Special thanks to the creators of these technologies for making it possible to build secure and decentralized applications.

 ## Getting Started